Michigan governor seeks shutdown of Great Lakes oil pipeline

 “Most importantly, Enbridge has imposed on the people of Michigan an unacceptable risk of a catastrophic oil spill in the Great Lakes that could devastate our economy and way of life.”

-Michigan Attorney General Dana Nessel said she filed a lawsuit Friday to carry out Whitmer's decision.
+Michigan Attorney General Dana Nessel filed a lawsuit Friday to carry out Whitmer's decision.
 Another pending case that Nessel filed last year targets the pipeline as a public nuisance.

 Enbridge said there was “no credible basis” for Whitmer's action.